ministryofjustice/analytical-platform/CONTRIBUTING.md

 begin to secure the supply chain, and [provide assurances about security practices](https://slsa.dev/).

-In order to sign commits please [follow the github docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) as they are very good.
+In order to sign commits please [follow the GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) as they are very good.

 ## External contributions